Biden expected to announce new gun regulation, eyes new ATF nominee - KESQ

 The regulation on so-called “ghost guns” — unregulated, untraceable weapons made from kits — would classify the components used to make them like frames or receivers as “firearms,” addressing a critical gap in the government’s ability to track them.

-Biden is also considering nominating Steve Dettelbach, a former US attorney from Ohio, to lead the Bureau of Alcohol, Tobacco, Firearms and Explosives, in an announcement that could come this month.
+Biden is also expected to name Steve Dettelbach, a former US attorney from Ohio, as his nominee to lead the Bureau of Alcohol, Tobacco, Firearms and Explosives as soon as Monday, according to a US official.
 Biden’s previous nominee was forced to withdraw amid opposition in the Senate.

 The moves come as gun violence and crime have ticked up in the United States, putting pressure on the White House to take action.
 Biden was expected to address new steps on guns in a public event Monday afternoon, according to people who have received invitations.